Masterminds poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to David commits to the heist plan, agreeing to rob the Loomis Fargo vault.
 He makes the active choice to become a criminal, crossing the point of no return., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: David realizes in Mexico that Steve is spending lavishly while sending him almost nothing.
+Structural examination shows that this crucial beat False defeat: David realizes in Mexico that Steve is spending lavishly while sending him almost nothing.
 Meanwhile, the FBI is closing in and Steve hires a hitman (Mike McKinney) to kill David and eliminate the only witness., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 David decides to cooperate with the FBI and help take down Steve Chambers.
 He realizes that true justice means exposing everyone involved, and Kelly reaches out to help, revealing she feels guilty about her role., demonstrating the transformation achieved throughout the journey.